YasafVol/dc20/memory-bank/progress.md

 - The memory bank documentation has been successfully updated to reflect the project plan detailed in the `projectPlan/` directory.
 - The core technologies, UI design principles, MVP feature scope, data modeling (Prisma schema), key backend logic, key frontend logic, and specific planning decisions for the Level 1 Character Creator MVP have been documented.
 - Detailed plans for Stage A (Attributes) and Stage B (Ancestry) of the character creation wizard have been incorporated into the documentation.
+- Static rule data in TypeScript files (`src/lib/rulesdata/`) has been implemented based on the DC20 Beta 0.9.5 rulebook.

 ## What's Left to Build